AlvinKimata/Transformers-tutorials/makemore series/README.md

-A step-by-step spelled-out explanation of backpropagation and training of neural networks by Andrej karpathy.
-Video series can be found [here](https://www.youtube.com/playlist?list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ)
+A step-by-step spelled-out explanation of backpropagation and training of neural networks by Andrej Karpathy.
+Video series can be found [here.](https://www.youtube.com/playlist?list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ)